 With eight of the range beers on tap, local food platters, local produce, and much more to come, the Black Duck Brewery is a must visit destination on the Mid North Coast.

-Ploughman’s platters are available every day, as is bread oil an ducka, and if you just need a light snack there are nuts and chips.
-Check out what’s on to see whats coming up!
+Ploughman’s platters are available during the week, as is bread oil and duck-a, or if you just need a light snack there are chips and Jerky.

 Step through the process of creating Black Duck Beer